fighting-game-button-challenge (Fighting Game Button Challenge)

 - After each successful mission, the next mission appears randomly.

-- Train your adaptability to react quickly to unexpected situations.
+- Train your flexibility to respond instantly to unexpected situations.

 - Time

-- Compete to see how many frames it takes to input.
+- You can compete to see how many frames it took to input.

 - Score

-- It can probably also be configured for fighting games other than SF6, or even games other than fighting games.
+- It’s likely possible to configure it for fighting games other than SF6, or even non-fighting games.

 - There are no configuration files for anything other than SF6 Modern.
 Try creating your own.